MuboHouston/README-generator/README.md

   Testing

   ## License
-  This project is licensed under ISC
+  This project is licensed under MIT

   ## Contributing
   Testing